PTI regains two of three vacated seats in by-polls

 Asfandyar Wali thanked the leaders of the joint opposition for supporting the ANP candidate in the by-election.
 He said the by-election results proved that the July 25 elections were not transparent and the mandate was stolen.

 President Arif Alvi cast his vote at the Defence Authority Model High School earlier in the day.
-Speaking to the media on the occasion, he requested the public to come out and vote.
-Governor Imran Ismail also cast his vote at the DHA Girls’ College, Phase 8.
+Speaking to media on the occasion, he requested the public to come out and vote.
+Governor Imran Ismail also cast his vote at DHA Girls' College Phase 8.

 A total of 131 polling stations had been set up for 41,658 voters in the constituency amid stringent security.
 Thirty-seven polling stations were declared sensitive and 28 highly sensitive.
 The LA-18 seat was left vacant following the death of PML-N leader Khan Bahadur Khan.